Caloferov/TabSearch/README.md

 # TabSearch
-Browser-like search app that consumes an API
+Browser-like search app that consumes the youtube API

 To run the server:
-1. Generate your own API key and place it in the designated variable inside server.js.
+1. Generate your own youtube API key and place it in the designated variable inside server.js.
 2. npm install
 3. npm start